lowRISC/opentitan/doc/project/hw_stages.md

 In this manner other reviewers can challenge the transition in the standard pull request review process.
 These transitions should be done in their own PR (i.e. not interspersed with other changes), and the PR summary and commit message should give any necessary detail on how the transition criteria have been met, as well as any other notes useful for a reviewer.

-The content below shows a proposal for the project file that contains the stage information.
+The content below shows the format of the project file that contains the stage information.
-The final content, location, and name of that file will be updated in this space soon.
-(TODO)
+The file for a design named `name` should be placed under `hw/ip/name/data/name.prj.hjson`.

-`file: gpio.prj.hjson`
+For example, `file: gpio.prj.hjson`:

 ```hjson
 {